Why we need to think together the raw materials and energy transitions

 Metal requirements for renewable energies: Efficiency and sustainability

-An analysis of PowerShift, based on data from the Luxembourg Institute of Science and Technology (LIST), shows that renewable energy production does not require significantly more metals than fossil energy systems.
+An analysis of PowerShift, based on data from the Luxembourg Institute of Science and Technology (LIST), shows that renewable energy production does not require much more metals than fossil energy systems.
 On the contrary: Technologies such as small hydropower plants or photovoltaic systems (PV) on roofs perform significantly better than coal-fired power plants.

-For a just and sustainable energy transition
+Towards a just and sustainable energy transition

 Resource efficiency and circular economy as a solution